 What better way to connect with the locals than breaking bread?

-In the city of Dobrich, breaking bread is more than an expression, it is an annual tradition.
-Bakers from around the country come together at this food festival for bake-off competitions and to share their craft with the community.
-Of course, visitors are the lucky ones here, as they can sample the variety of breads and sweets the bakers have prepared.
+In Dobrich, breaking bread is more than an expression, it is an annual tradition.
+Bakers from around the country come together at this food festival for bake-off competitions and to share their crafts with the community.
+Of course, visitors are the lucky ones here, as they can sample the variety of bread and sweets the bakers have prepared.

 But you can do much more at this Bulgarian food festival than taste fresh-baked bread.
 Learn about the history of wheat and bread-making at the interactive exhibits, join a scavenger hunt at the local museum, and get your hands dirty by kneading a giant bread with the help of the other guests.

 As you can tell, Bulgarians love their food and traditions.
 What’s even more inspiring is that we are committed to preserving cultural customs and sharing love.

 No visit to Bulgaria is complete without trying at least one dish from our diverse cuisine.
 Luckily, these food festivals are free to attend and welcome people from all around the world.
 Instead of searching for traditional dishes at modern restaurants, why not go straight to the source of the dish and try its most authentic version?